-The Sole Issue Manager, Sole Underwriter and Sole Bookrunner and its affiliates have engaged in transactions with, and have performed various investment banking, commercial banking and other services for the Company or the Selling Shareholder in the past, and may do so for the Company, the Selling Shareholder and their respective subsidiaries and affiliates from time to time in the future.
+The Sole Issue Manager, Sole Underwriter and Sole Bookrunner and its affiliates have engaged in transactions with, and have performed various investment banking, commercial banking and/or other services for, the Company or the Selling Shareholder in the past, and may do so for the Company, the Selling Shareholder and their respective subsidiaries, if any, and affiliates from time to time in the future.
 However, all services provided by the Sole Issue Manager, Sole Underwriter and Sole Bookrunner, including in connection with the Offer, have been provided as an independent contractor and not as a fiduciary to the Company or the Selling Shareholder.
 The Sole Issue Manager, Sole Underwriter and Sole Bookrunner does not have any right to designate or nominate a member to the Board of Directors of the Company.

-The Sole Issue Manager, Sole Underwriter and Sole Bookrunner for the Offer, does not have any material relationship with the Company or the Selling Shareholder.
+The Sole Issue Manager, Sole Underwriter and Sole Bookrunner has no direct and indirect relationship with the Company in terms of share ownership and, other than as the Sole Issue Manager, Sole Underwriter and Sole Bookrunner for the Offer, does not have any material relationship with the Company or the Selling Shareholder.